Centre of research

 Cellular and Molecular Immunology Research Centre (CMIRC)

-The strength of CMIRC’s approach is that it is involved in the basic laboratory work and aims to make its research findings translational.
+One of the strength of CMIRC’s approach is that it is involved right from the basic laboratory work, aiming to make its research findings translational.
 It is therefore actively involved, through collaboration with industry, and other pan-European labs in bringing about clinical applications.

-CMIRC is dedicated to train researchers to PhD level and to provide opportunities for postdoctoral researchers.
-Visitors are always welcome as are interns trying to see whether research is for them.
-CMIRC aims also to increase awareness of extracellular vesicles research and of its potential application; our approach is to make potential future students aware of opportunities in research through school talks and competitions.
-We are also excited that the subject of extracellular vesicles (microvesicles and exosomes) has now entered the curriculum and is taught in our Applied and Advanced Immunology modules, part of the BSc and MSc Biomedical Science, respectively.
+CMIRC is dedicated to training researchers to PhD level and to providing opportunities for postdoctoral researchers.
+Visitors are always welcome, as are interns trying to see whether research is for them.
+CMIRC also aims to increase awareness of extracellular vesicles research and of its potential application; our approach is to make potential future students aware of opportunities in research through school talks and competitions.
+We are also excited that the subject of extracellular vesicles (microvesicles and exosomes) has now entered the curriculum and is taught in our Applied and Advanced Immunology modules, part of the Biomedical Science BSc and MSc, respectively.

 - International Society for Extracellular Vesicles

 - Professor Jameel Inal, Director of the Cellular and Molecular Immunology Research Centre